ATFunded Pro Rules

 Profit split

-Starting with your third payout, your profit split goes up to 80%.
-After each payout, your account balance and Minimum Loss Limit (MLL) will be reset, so you start fresh.
+From that point on, your account balance and Maximum Loss Limit (MLL) are reset, so you start fresh.

 First payout